 Student Affairs uses CollegeNET/25Live for room scheduling and events.
 Learn more about CollegeNET.

-To learn how to add your events to the Student Affairs calendar or to request a Student Affairs department-specific calendar, please contact the Communications and Marketing office.
+To learn how to add your events to the Student Affairs calendar you will just need to select "Calendar - Student Affairs" under the resources section on the 25Live event form.

 Calendar Best Practices